UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

 Table 5.
 Sum of rows in each class.

 Both classes are equally distributed.
-As such, we are not concerned about class imbalance which could lead to statistical parity.
+As such, we are not concern about class imbalance which could lead to statistical parity.

 ## Distribution of PM2.5 levels across time_A and time_B